hdmf-dev/hdmf/docs/source/overview_software_architecture.rst

 * Constructed from a NamespaceCatalog
 * Things a TypeMap does:

-   * Given an NWB data type, return the associated Container class
+   * Given a data_type, return the associated Container class
    * Given a Container class, return the associated ObjectMapper

-* PyNWB has two of these classes:
+* HDMF has one of these classes:

-   * the base class (i.e. :py:class:`~form.build.map.TypeMap`) - handles NWB 2.x
+   * the base class (i.e. :py:class:`~form.build.map.TypeMap`)
-   * :py:class:`pynwb.legacy.TypeMapLegacy` - handles NWB 1.x

-* PyNWB provides a “global” instance of TypeMap created at runtime
 * TypeMaps can be merged, which is useful when combining extensions